Filipe Moreira

-Filipe José Oliveira Moreira (born 30 May 1964) is a Portuguese football manager, currently in charge of Kuwaiti club Al-Tadamon SC.
+Filipe José Oliveira Moreira (born 30 May 1964) is a Portuguese football manager.

 His career of four decades began at age 21 with Mafra, where he was manager in three spells.
 He led Santa Clara, Covilhã, Académico Viseu and Vilafranquense in the second tier, having won promotion with the last two teams.
 In the 2020s, he had brief spells with clubs in Lebanon, Mozambique, France, the Czech Republic and Kuwait.

 Career

 Early career

 Born in Ericeira in the Lisbon District, Moreira was a youth and senior footballer at local G.D.U.
 Ericeirense and C.D.
 Mafra before becoming the latter's manager at age 21.
 In October 2003, having been at C.D.
 Santa Clara as sporting director, he succeeded José Mota as manager of the Segunda Liga club.

 Covilhã

 In June 2012, having managed several lower-league clubs in the interval, Moreira returned to the second tier with S.C.
 Covilhã, the team having been reinstated in the league due to U.D.
 Leiria's registration issues.
 He left on 13 November with the club in 18th, having won twice and lost five times in 13 games, as well as being eliminated from the Taça de Portugal and Taça da Liga.